-When we looked into where The Bachelor's couples are now , we were surprised to see so many authors from the bunch.
+When we looked into where The Bachelor couples are now , we were surprised to see so many authors from the bunch.
 While some of the past contestants from the franchise have gone the expected route — writing about their personal experiences on the show — others penned books from surprising genres.
 There's something for everyone here, from a historical novel to children's fiction to a poetic memoir (spoiler alert: it's by Chris and Des).
-While the most scandalous of all is probably Courtney Robertson's juicy tell-all memoir , which came out earlier this year.
-And stay tuned for another Bachelor book on the horizon.
-The "virgin Bachelor" Sean Lowe is releasing his memoir this month.
+The most scandalous of all is probably Courtney Robertson's juicy tell-all memoir , which really goes there with the sexy secrets of the show.
+Although Andi Dorfman spills some secrets of her own in her new book , It's Not Okay: Turning Heartbreak Into Happily Never After.
 Check out these books by former bachelors and bachelorettes — you're sure to glean some relationship dos and don'ts from those who survived the dating show.

 Diamonds and Hearts — A Poetic Memoir